-This study demonstrates that DLC can be successfully deposited on high strength steel and epoxy resin substrates by PECVD technique, to improve tribological properties.
+This study demonstrates that DLC can be successfully deposited on high strength steel and epoxy resin substrates by PECVD technique, with uniform profile and superior adhesion strength.
+The microstructural analysis has demonstrated a uniform profile of DLC coating when deposited on both types of substrates.
 AFM images show the DLC coating conforms to the epoxy substrate topography on a macro level; however, at a sub-micron scale the intrinsic DLC structure dominates the surface.